Michigan Baptists elect new executive director

 By Karen L. Willoughby

 HOLT, Mich. — Messengers to the Nov.
-1 annual meeting of the State Baptist Convention of Michigan elected Ed Emmerling as its new executive director.
+1 annual meeting of the Baptist State Convention of Michigan (BSCM) elected Ed Emmerling as its new executive director.

 They also honored retiring Executive Director Tim Patterson, heard exciting reports of church planting and other ministry areas, and were encouraged by Jeff Iorg, new Southern Baptist Convention (SBC) Executive Committee president and CEO.